hardiksharma11/Contest-Notifier/README.md

-# `How to use this repo to create a Chrome Extension : Contest Notifier`
+## `How to use this repo to create a Chrome Extension : Contest Notifier`

 - Clone this repository `https://github.com/hardik-pratap-singh/Contest-Notifier.git`
 - Run `npm install` to install necessary node modules
-- Run `npm build` to run the react project in production mode
+- Run `npm run build` to run the react project in production mode
 - Go to Google Chrome's Customize Panel and select Extensions present inside More Tools option
 - Turn the developer mode ON present on the upper right side of the window
 - Click on Load Unpacked and select the build folder present